davidacm/enhancedTones/readme.md

 # Enhanced tones NVDA Add-on #
 This add-on redefines the way of manage the beep tones in NVDA.
 To be in context.
-When NVDA beep a tone, do the following:
+When NVDA beep a tone, it does the following:

 1. open a nvwave player.
 2. generate the tone.